 Bus tickets from Bangkok and Ho Chi Minh City are easy to book online.
 Also domestic routes within Cambodia to and from Phnom Penh can be booked online through the Bookmebus.com transport planner below.
 I have used Bookmebus.com many times and it works like a charm.

 Traffic in Phnom Penh is nasty.
-There are just a few major thoroughfares and they are always jam packed.
+The few major thoroughfares are always jam packed.
 Especially the Russian Federation Boulevard along the airport is true horror.
 You can easily spend an hour either way over a stretch less than 2,5 kilometers.

 It’s dangerous too, because many Cambodians (not all) aren’t the best drivers and have serious issues with abiding by the rules.
 Nowhere else in the world have I seen so many drivers texting on their phones while driving.
 Not just in cars, but also on the million or so motorbikes.

 And then there are the drunk drivers and also the Cambodians that think they are above the law.
 The latter (and often the former as well) are usually the offspring of high ranking military leaders and government nobs.
 They can literally get away with anything.
 So they drive drunk, ignore red lights and speed through the city streets.

 Furthermore, sidewalks are either absent or cluttered by tuk-tuks, advertising, shop articles, garbage and whatever, forcing pedestrians to walk on the road amidst the raging traffic.